getcarina/getcarina.com/_tutorials/006-application-logging.md

 --log-opt syslog-tag="mailer"
 ```

+The following is an example command for sending the log for the `redis2` container to a `rsyslog` server:

 Example command:
-`docker run --log-driver=syslog --log-opt syslog-address=tcp://192.168.0.42:514 --name redis2 -d redis`
+`$ docker run --log-driver=syslog --log-opt syslog-address=tcp://192.168.0.42:514 --name redis2 -d redis`

-*Note* that the above command is just an example; please supply the correct `syslog-address` IP address for your environment.
+be sure to provide the correct `syslog-address` IP address for your environment.

-The `syslog-tag` option specifies a tag that identifies the container’s syslog messages.
+The `syslog-tag` option specifies a tag that identifies the container’s `syslog` messages.
-By default, the system uses the first 12 characters of the container id.
+By default, the system uses the first 12 characters of the container ID.
 To override this behavior, specify a `syslog-tag` option.

-Setting up rsyslogd is outside the scope of this article; more information is available via the "rsyslogd" link in the *Resources* section of this article.
+Setting up `rsyslogd` is outside the scope of this article.
+For more information, see the *Resources* section of this article.

 #### journald log driver

-The journald logging driver sends container logs to a `systemd` journal.
-Log entries can be retrieved using the `journalctl` command or through use of the journal API.
+The `journald` logging driver sends container logs to a `systemd` journal.
+You can retreive log entries can be retrieved by using the `journalctl` command or by using of the `journald` API.
-In addition to the log message `journald` also sends the container name.
+In addition to the log message `journald`, also sends the container name.

 #### gelf log driver

-The [Graylog Extended Log Format](https://www.graylog.org/resources/gelf/)(GELF) logging driver supports the following options:
+The [Graylog Extended Log Format](https://www.graylog.org/resources/gelf/) (GELF) logging driver supports the following options:

 ```
 --log-opt gelf-address=udp://host:port